Digital media are an important channel for inspiring, challenging and engaging with local, national and international audiences.

 Working closely with our colleagues in curatorial, learning and visitor experiences the digital team will build on previous successes to create rewarding experiences before, during and after a visit.
 The new visit and what’s on sections of the website will make it easy for all prospective visitors to plan a gallery trip while a new way-finding app will help visitors to make the most out of their time in the galleries.

 We will significantly improve and grow ecommerce by integrating it into visitor journeys and improving the checkout experience.
 In 2017 an improved ecommerce platform will offer a single basket for buying tickets, membership and online shop products.
 It will also give us new CRM and automated marketing tools.
-We will continue to develop the range of prints (link to Tate Prints page) in our online shop and make the most of opportunities around exhibitions and the new shops opening in Tate Modern.
+We will continue to develop the range of prints on our online shop and make the most of opportunities around exhibitions and the new shops opening in Tate Modern.

 In 2015 we re-structured the digital department to bring together the content, technical and ecommerce teams.
 We introduced a new Product team who have established a transparent and agile development process.
 With the new team in place, we will build innovation into all of our work, exploring new ideas and technology and developing our resources for R&D. We will promote collaboration with external partners who can help us trial emerging technology and platforms to reach different audiences.